Bill

 AI Summary

-This bill mandates that employees of the New York State Office of Parks, Recreation and Historic Preservation who perform tree maintenance must obtain specific sawyer certifications through the United States Forest Service National Crosscut and Chainsaw Program before performing certain tasks.
-Starting April 1, 2026, employees will be required to obtain different levels of certification depending on their specific role: a Level A certification is needed for basic tree maintenance activities like cutting and limbing, a Level B certification is required for tree maintenance in hazardous conditions such as natural disasters or extreme weather, and a Level C certification is necessary for those providing instruction or training on tree maintenance.
-The bill stipulates that all required training must be conducted during regular working hours and employees will be compensated at their standard pay rate for time spent in training.
-The legislation defines "hazardous conditions" as situations that pose significant risks to personnel's health and safety, including but not limited to natural disasters and extreme weather events.
-The act is set to take effect immediately upon passage.
+This bill requires employees of the Office of Parks, Recreation and Historic Preservation who perform tree maintenance tasks, such as brushing, bucking, limbing, and felling, to obtain specific sawyer certifications from the United States Forest Service National Crosscut and Chainsaw Program.
+Specifically, employees must achieve a Level A certification for general tree maintenance, a Level B certification for work in hazardous conditions (defined as situations posing significant risk due to natural disasters, extreme weather, or emergencies), and a Level C certification if they are responsible for instructing or training others in tree maintenance.
+The bill also mandates that this training must occur during regular working hours and employees must be compensated at their normal pay rate for the time spent training, with these requirements taking effect immediately.

 Committee Categories